 Step 2: How will the Electric Scooter be used?

-If you've read this far, then you probably have a good idea of how and where the scooter you're shopping for will be used.
-You might be thinking to yourself man, I sure would like to lower the amount of money I spend on taxis.
+If you've read this far, you probably know how and where the scooter you're shopping for will be used.
+You might think to yourself man; I sure would like to lower my money on taxis.
 Or, It'd sure be fun to rip one of these guys around the skate park with the kiddos!
 Still, others may have both a commute and some recreation in mind.
-The good news is that many of the models on the market can do both, but there are some important items to consider for both usages.
+The good news is that many models on the market can do both, but there are some important items to consider for both usages.

 Let's start with commuting.
-An important question to answer is how far you intend to commute?
-Based on our testing, the higher-end models have a maximum flat ground range of ~13 miles before the decrease in power tapers the pace to a crawl.
-If your commute is longer than say 40% of the max mileage of the scooter, then you'll need to charge the battery before your return trip.
+An important question to answer is how far you intend to commute.
+Based on our testing, the higher-end models have a maximum flat-ground range of ~13 miles before the power decrease slows the crawl pace.
+If your commute is longer than 40% of the scooter's maximum mileage, you'll need to charge the battery before your return trip.

 Long commutes may be somewhat taxing on the body.
 Each bump and crack in the road will start to add up as you absorb these impacts in your hands and feet.
 Some models sport pneumatic (air-filled) tires, which go a long way to mitigate this issue.
-Additionally, commutes in heavily congested areas will require increased stops; both expected and otherwise.
-In this scenario, a dual brake system is a real advantage as the electric motor brake in the front, and a fender brake in the rear dramatically increase braking power and offers redundancy in a critical safety system.
+Additionally, commutes in heavily congested areas will require increased expected and otherwise stops.
+In this scenario, a dual brake system is a real advantage.
+The electric motor brake in the front and a fender brake in the rear dramatically increase braking power and offer redundancy in a critical safety system.

 If long commutes are the norm, you might consider an electric bicycle.
 We have yet to do a full review of these products.
 However, we have been playing around with a few models, and what we've seen is impressive.
-They are often faster than scooters and will propel the rider further as well.
-Additionally, if the battery runs out, they can still be peddled home.
+They are often faster than scooters and will propel the rider further.
+Additionally, they can still be peddled home if the battery runs out.

 Step 3: Topography and Road Conditions

-The next questions you'll want to ask yourself concerns the terrain and surface conditions where you intend to use your scooter.
+The next questions you'll want to ask yourself concern the terrain and surface conditions where you intend to use your scooter.
 Again, this becomes more important for the commuter or everyday user, but the recreational rider should consider them as well.
 If you live in a relatively flat area like Chicago, then topography might not be that big of a concern.
-However, if you live in a hilly city like Seattle, then you'll want to pay close attention to how the scooter you're looking at performs on steep climbs and, more importantly, how well it does slowing descents.
+However, if you live in a hilly city like Seattle, you'll want to pay close attention to how the scooter you're looking at performs on steep climbs and, more importantly, how well it descends.

-Like topography, road surfaces are less obvious, but nonetheless an important consideration.
+Like topography, road surfaces are less obvious but an important consideration.
 What do we mean by road surfaces?
-Here we're less concerned about the construction material (like concrete) than we are about the condition of that material.
+Here, we're less concerned about the construction material (like concrete) than we are about the condition of that material.
 Here are some things to ponder: do the roads you intend to ride on have rough surfaces?
 Exposed aggregate?
 Loose debris?
-Do they have lots of cracks, bumps or potholes?
+Do they have lots of cracks, bumps, or potholes?

 The focus of these questions isn't to be overly critical of all the surface streets in your area.
-Rather, you simply need to acknowledge that if your roads are rough, then the features that help mitigate the feedback delivered to the hands and feet should be considered.
+Rather, you need to acknowledge that if your roads are rough, the features that help mitigate the feedback delivered to the hands and feet should be considered.
 The main feature to focus on here is wheel type: look for larger (wider and taller) pneumatic tires.
-The inherent give of an air-filled tire acts as a dampener that reduces vibration and jarring.
+An air-filled tire's inherent giveacts as a dampener that reduces vibration and jarring.
 Pneumatic tires also get a better grip, particularly on loose surfaces, as they conform to the road when weighted.

-Another option to enhance ride quality is to look for front and, or rear shocks.
+Another option to enhance ride quality is to look for front or rear shocks.
 The shocks have an allotted amount of travel to absorb imperfections you may encounter on the road.
-These models typically come at a higher price for their superior ride.
+These models typically cost more, but they offer a superior ride.

 Step 4: Budget

-Last, but certainly not least, are budgetary concerns.
+Last but certainly not least are budgetary concerns.
 The price spread across the scooter market is fairly wide.
-Getting yourself onto a low-end model will cost you three to four hundred bucks while the higher-end models will be a couple hundred more.
-However, with the information we've provided, you can isolate the scooters that have the features you want without getting stuck paying for features you don't particularly care about.
+Getting yourself onto a low-end model will cost you three to four hundred bucks, while the higher-end models will cost a couple hundred more.
+However, with the information we've provided, you can isolate the scooters with the features you want without getting stuck paying for features you don't care about.
 We suggest that you outline the most important features based on your intended use and the specific conditions in your area.
 The suggested outline might look something like the following example:

 Let's say that you're primarily going to use your scooter for commuting to and from work in conjunction with a train ride.
-Round trip you'll spend 4 miles a day on the scooter.
+You'll spend 4 miles a day on the round trip on the scooter.
 Let's also say that your city is fairly flat and the surface streets are reasonably well maintained.
 You'll need to carry the scooter in and out of the train station and then fit it into the elevator at your place of work, where it will be stored in a broom closet.
-Oh yeah, you also have some wrist issues from a fall you took skiing some years back, and you don't want to aggravate that old injury.
+You also have some wrist issues from a fall you took skiing some years back, and you don't want to aggravate that old injury.
 Finally, you are willing to spend five to eight hundred dollars because you'll save at least that much in a year on tolls, parking, and insurance by using a scooter during the week instead of your car.

-Referring to our Electric Scooter review, our hypothetical consumer would find that there are several competitively priced models fitting this description.
+Referring to our Electric Scooter review, our hypothetical consumer would find several competitively priced models that fit this description.

 There are several other little goodies sprinkled on the scooters that are worth considering as well.
-Some models have lights, both to illuminate the ground in front of and below the rider.
-This is an important consideration if you think you'll be scootering in the dark.
+Some models have lights illuminating the ground before and below the rider.
+This is important if you think you'll be scootering in the dark.
 Dashboard displays indicating battery status, speed, lights, and gear are also available.
 A few models even offer an app that pairs with the scooter to monitor performance and safety.
 Finally, several models come with a handlebar bell, which, while not high-tech, is quite useful for politely announcing your presence when approaching pedestrians from behind.

 Anatomy of an Electric Scooter

-Most scooters on the market are intentionally simplistic in design, but that doesn't mean that the subtle differences aren't significant.
-Below is a breakdown of the different components that, collectively, make up a scooter's anatomy.
+Most scooters on the market are intentionally simplistic in design, but that doesn't mean the subtle differences aren't significant.
+Below is a breakdown of the components that collectively comprise a scooter's anatomy.

 Batteries

 Most scooters now utilize lithium-ion battery technology.
-Why?
-Because these batteries are safe, light, reliable, and have relatively short recharging times.
-There is at least one scooter on the market that uses a sealed lead-acid battery, but we don't recommend it.
+These batteries are safe, light, reliable, and have relatively short recharging times.
+At least one scooter on the market uses a sealed lead-acid battery, but we don't recommend it.

 Brakes

-There are three types of brakes generally employed on these machines.
-These are disk, motor, and fender brakes.
-In most cases, these brakes will be paired as disk + motor or fender + motor.
+Three types of brakes are generally employed on these machines: disk, motor, and fender brakes.
+In most cases, these brakes are paired as disk + motor or fender + motor.

 The standing platform.
-It comes in a number of different configurations.
+It comes in several different configurations.

 Fenders